 Horizontal equity: The equal treatment of individuals or groups who share similar circumstances.

 Vertical equity: Individuals with different (or unequal) health should be treated differently (or unequally) in proportion to morally relevant factors.
-Morally relevant factors include need (although see section: Need and Social Justice for the difficulties in establishing a definition of need), ability to benefit, autonomy, and desert.
-Morally irrelevant factors include age, sex, socio-economic status, income, education, ethnicity, disability, location, nationality.
+Morally relevant factors include ‘need’ (although see section 1: Need and Social Justice for the difficulties in establishing a definition of need), ability to benefit, autonomy.
+Morally irrelevant factors include gender, socio-economic status, income, education, ethnicity, disability, location, nationality.

 Achieving horizontal or vertical equity may involve re-organisation of services and redistribution of resources.